 The big daddy that so many forecasts are based around is the US economy – why – well the US represents around 21% of the global economy.
 Whichever way you splice and dice the US economy, everything about it is huge.
-I love the US – as a matter of fact, I love all of the countries we have put articles out on this year, having spent quality time in each of them.
+I love the US – as a matter of fact, I love all of the countries.
+We have put articles out this year.
+Having spent quality time in each of them.

 Clearly the major headline facing the US economy is the so called fiscal cliff.
-Word from my sources suggests that this is more likely to be a fiscal slope – and this is coming from the most senior level in both Government and Investment Banking, who between them, it could be argued, run the US.
+Word from my sources suggests that this is more likely to be a fiscal slope – and this is coming from the most senior level in both governments.
+And Investment Banking, who between them.
+It could be argued, run the US.

-The difficulty here is not votes – that ship has sailed and wont be an issue for another three years (thank goodness), instead is the overall sluggishness in the economy.
-When business is brisk, housing markets charging, unemployment low and all of the good things that you may, as a distant memory, recall were in place for the 4 or 5 years prior to 2008, collecting tax is relatively easy, and as a government, you can even afford to loosen things and give some concessions.
+The difficulty here is not votes – that ship has sailed and won’t be an issue for another three years (thank goodness), instead is the overall sluggishness in the economy.
+When business is brisk, housing markets charging, unemployment low and all of the good things that you may.
+Like a distant memory, the recall was in place for the 4 or 5 years prior to 2008, collecting tax is relatively easy.
+And as a government, you can even afford to loosen things and give some concessions.
 Not right now – every cent counts, especially when more of your population is employed by the Government.

 Retail spending is a massive component within the US economy.
 Headline to headline, we have seen consumers and their confidence buffeted around.
 Just last week, we saw December confidence “plunged” to its lowest level in four months.
 Is that such a bad thing, as we all see the negative headlines?

-The lower levels of interest rates and massive increase in money supply, should continue to hold the dollar at lower levels.
+The lower levels of interest rates and massive increase in money supply.
+Should continue to hold the dollar at lower levels.
 This weaker dollar backdrop can only be a good thing for the US economy.
 It makes America’s exports more competitive on the world stage, conversely, imports more expensive and most importantly may help resuscitate the down-trodden manufacturing sector.
-All of which would have to be viewed as a positive (unless you are holding US dollar denominated assets, in which case their value has been eroded considerably – think overseas owners of US Treasuries).
-Equally, real assets, such as gold, would need to move up price wise, in order to maintain their relative purchasing power, and hence our view on gold.
+All of which would have to view as a positive (unless you are holding US dollar denominated assets.
+In which case their value have eroded considerably – think overseas owners of US Treasuries).
+Equally, real assets, such as gold, would need to move up price wise.
+In order to maintain their relative purchasing power.
+And hence our view on gold.
 We would expect the US dollar to remain relatively weak – at close to current levels vs the major crosses.

 However, the far more serious problem is the long term debt crater this policy is creating.
 Our thoughts on this – well, given this is an outrageous prediction for 2013, perhaps this downside is something that may be something we look at for 2014 and beyond – and herein is the problem.
 Political agenda and re-election can seem more important than long term stability – with only 4 more years to go in the White House, this problem will be somebody else’s mess to clear up – and to be fair to President Obama, the cause of the problem in the first place can be laid squarely at the feet of his predecessors’ – basically from Clinton on.